HaykTheKhulyan/Lab0/index.md

 # Hayk Khulyan
 Hello!
 I'm a **5th** year Computer Science student here at UCSD.
 I transferred from [Pasadena City College](https://pasadena.edu/) in 2020 and am looking to graduate sometime during my 6th year.
+These are some of my [favorite things](https://haykthekhulyan.github.io/Lab0/#favorites)

 ### Interests